Astral1119/sheets-wiki/src/docs/posts/lambda-udts.md

   - data-type
   - terminology
 ---
 LAMBDA UDTs use [LAMBDA](https://sheets.wiki/lambda/) to define a custom data type.
+They emulate the [object-oriented programming paradigm](https://en.wikipedia.org/wiki/Object-oriented_programming), where UDTs consist of [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) and [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)).
 These types take the form:

 ```haskell
 lambda(m,m(a,b...))
 ```

-LAMBDA UDTs emulate the [object-oriented programming paradigm](https://en.wikipedia.org/wiki/Object-oriented_programming), where UDTs consist of [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) and [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)).
+Data is [encapsulated](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) inside a number of user-defined fields, listed as `a,b...` in the expression above.
+These fields can contain any data types, including ranges, [arrays](https://sheets.wiki/arrays/), and lambda terms.
 In other words, they allow the user to define collections of different kinds of data that can be used as both input and output for user-defined functions.

-In order to be used, UDTs must be [instantiated](https://en.wikipedia.org/wiki/Instance_(computer_science)).
+UDTs must be [instantiated](https://en.wikipedia.org/wiki/Instance_(computer_science)) and provided data for each field to be operated on.
 LAMBDA UDTs can be instantiated manually or via constructor:

 ```haskell
 =let(